It Starts With an Appreciation of Fire Lookout Towers

 I was very sad when I’d heard it had been destroyed by fire.
 The views from that tower were incredible, and I was fortunate to have experienced them.

 Firewatch, the Fire Lookout Tower Video Game

-No surprise, then, that I was a little excited—and perhaps a little skeptical—when I learned about Firewatch, a video game from Campo Santo.
-I was even more thrilled when I got a look under the hood and saw that the designers of the game nailed the look and feel of both the inside and exterior of these towers spot on.
+No surprise, then, that I was a little excited — and perhaps a little skeptical — when I learned about Firewatch, a video game from Campo Santo.
+I was even more thrilled when I got a look under the hood.
+The designers of the game nailed the look and feel of both the inside and exterior of these towers spot on.

 In Firewatch, you play the part of Henry, a gent who’s taken a job at a fire lookout tower in the secluded Wyoming wilderness in 1989.
 Henry’s only real human contact is via walkie-talkie conversations with Delilah, his supervisor from the next mountain over.
 The choices you make during Henry’s talks with Delilah will determine the direction their relationship takes.

 In order to complete the various tasks that Delilah sends him on, Henry does a lot of walking through the woods.
-And while this can become a little tedious (especially the second time through), the scenery of the game is gorgeous and definitely evokes the feeling of being alone outdoors.
+This can become a little tedious — especially the second time through.
+But the scenery of the game is gorgeous and definitely evokes the feeling of being alone outdoors.
 Especially when things starts to get a little spooky.

 Firewatch has some funny moments, too.
 At one point Henry finds a trowel on a stump with some toilet paper.
 I find it hard to believe that the character wouldn’t know this is for poop, but it’s played for humor value, so I can give it a soft pass.